 Hot Stone Massage

 Massage therapy can be an amazing experience.
 Whether you are looking for a way to relax at the end of a long week, hoping to help an injury recover a little more quickly or trying to find spiritual balance in your busy life, taking time to treat yourself to a massage can be very beneficial.
 There are a wide variety of massages to pick from, ranging from Swedish massages meant to relax you and ease your muscles, to sports massages that are designed to ease athletic discomfort and speed up the recovery process.
+There might be different health benefits associated with different types of therapy techniques, which is why you will want to consult with a knowledgeable therapist who has the proper experience and education from an accredited school.

 A popular form of massage therapy is the Hot Stone Massage.
 Unlike traditional massages that utilize a massage therapist’s hands, and tools such as tennis balls and foam rollers, hot stone massages utilize Basalt river rocks to apply heat to specific areas of tissue and act as an extension of the therapist’s hands.
 Basalt rocks are preferred for their smoothness and their ability to retain heat.